Different modes of transport are suited to different journeys...

 Need your car to travel to work?

-Why not walk or cycle with your child to school, walk or cycle back to your house and then commute to work in the car?
+Why not park a little further from the school and avoid causing congestion by walking the last few hundred meters.
 This will have all the above benefits on your child - not to mention improving your health and fitness too!

 Trip to the local shop

 Heading out to pick up a few things from your local shop?
 Why not ditch the car and walk or cycle there instead?

 It’s a great way to include exercise into your normal routine!